siddharthsingh2004/siddharthsingh2004/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Here's a GitHub README.md file created from the resume using markdown and emojis:

 # Siddharth Singh

 📍 Franklin, TN (Open to Relocation) | 📞 (615) 710-5330 | 📧 siddharth2004@g.ucla.edu